MurasakiCho/fibonacci-fizzbuzz/README.md

 4. implement the methods in the `Fibonacci` and `FizzBuzz` classes
 5. verify that your implementation is correct by running the `FibonacciTests` and `FizzBuzzTests` classes as JUnit tests
 6. Commit your changes and push them to your fork
-7. Copy and paste the url of your fork into the submit assignment area on Schoology
+7. Copy and paste the url of your fork into the submit assignment area on TalentLMS